Rudxain/ideas/text/Samsung rant/README.md

 - "So you like Google Assistant?
 How about you use Bixby instead?"
 - "You still use G lens?
 How about you use Bixby Vision?"
 - "G Tasks doesn't exist!
 Use Reminder!"
-- "Don't use Google Play Services!
+- "Don't use Google Autofill!
 Use S Pass"
 - "Chrome is so 2016, use S Internet"
 - "Gmail sucks, use S Mail"